Living in Apex, NC (2026 Guide)

 Are there new construction homes in Apex, NC?

 Yes.
-Apex continues to see residential development in select areas, including newer master-planned communities.
-However, parts of Apex are more established and built out compared to faster-growing outer suburbs.
-Availability and pricing vary based on builder activity and market conditions.
+Apex continues to see development in select corridors, particularly in newer master-planned communities.
+However, parts of the town are fully built out.
+Availability and pricing vary based on builder activity and inventory cycles.

 How do school assignments work in Apex, NC?